 Field-hunting tip

-Look in hydrothermal quartz veins country — that is the host setting where sanmartinite typically forms.
+Look in hydrothermal quartz veins country, the host setting where sanmartinite typically forms.
 If you start seeing quartz, muscovite, fluorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.